-So how on earth do I learn to think and learn to stop thinking?
+So what do I do?
+How on earth do I learn to think and learn to stop thinking?

 Well firstly, you have got to want to!